unChaz/sci-fi-5e/srd/equipment/magic_items.md

 Some alien artifacts possess sentience and personality; self-aware thanks to the tek used to create it.
 The item behaves like a character, complete with personality quirks, ideals, bonds, and sometimes flaws.
 A sentient item might be a cherished ally to its wielder or a continual thorn in the side.

 Most sentient items are weapons.
-Other kinds of items can manifest sentience, but consumable items such as potions and scrolls are never sentient.
+Other kinds of items can manifest sentience, but consumable items such as potions and datacubes are never sentient.

 Sentient alien artifacts function as NPCs under the GM’s control.
 Any activated property of the item is under the item’s control, not its wielder’s.
 As long as the wielder maintains a good relationship with the item, the wielder can access those properties normally.
 If the relationship is strained, the item can suppress its activated properties or even turn them against the wielder.